gruntjs/grunt-contrib-watch/README.md

 ## Release History

  * 2012-12-14   v0.2.0   Conversion to grunt v0.4 conventions.
 Remove node v0.6 and grunt v0.3 support.
 Allow watch task to be renamed.
 Use grunt.util.spawn "grunt" option.
+Updated to gaze@0.3.0, forceWatchMethod option removed.
  * 2012-10-31   v0.1.4   Prevent watch from spawning duplicate watch tasks
  * 2012-10-27   v0.1.3   Better method to spawn the grunt bin Bump gaze to v0.2.0.
 Better handles some events and new option forceWatchMethod Only support Node.js >= v0.8
  * 2012-10-16   v0.1.2   Only spawn a process per task one at a time Add interrupt option to cancel previous spawned process Grunt v0.3 compatibility changes